Preventing Exposure to Lead

 • Purchased from flea markets or street vendors

-• If you are unable to determine whether or not the pottery is from a reliable manufacturer
+• If it cannot be determined whether or not the pottery is from a reliable manufacturer

 • Brightly decorated in orange, red, or yellow color, as lead is often used with these pigments to increase their intensity

-For more information about ceramic wares and pottery as sources of lead, either visit our Lead Sources page or the FDA website.
+For more information about ceramic wares and pottery as sources of lead, visit the Lead Sources page or the FDA website.

 Imported Candies